Dash-Kit/dash-kit-core/README.md

 }
 ```

-And lets imagine that we want to integrate sign in request to our app.
+And let's imagine that we want to integrate sign-in request to our app.

 Let's create our app state first: